mastan511/Documentation/SqliteDBWithContentProvider.md

 Here is the list of methods which you need to override in Content Provider class to have your Content Provider working −

 <img src = "https://raw.githubusercontent.com/mastan511/MastanImages/master/cp1.jpg">

+- onCreate() This method is called when the provider is started.

+- query() This method receives a request from a client.
+The result is returned as a Cursor object.

+- insert()This method inserts a new record into the content provider.

+- delete() This method deletes an existing record from the content provider.

+- update() This method updates an existing record from the content provider.

+- getType() This method returns the MIME type of the data at the given URI.